the practical kitchen

 Baking Brioche Dinner Rolls

-Thirty to sixty minutes before you plan to bake the dinner rolls, take them out of the fridge and let them sit at room temperature.
-Preheat the oven to 350°F.
+Thirty to sixty minutes before you plan to bake the dinner rolls, take them out of the fridge and let them sit at room temperature while the oven preheats.

-Carefully lift the rolls out of the pan using the parchment paper sling (or tip them out, if you don't have enough paper to grab), and place them on a rack to finish cooling completely.
+Once the rolls are baked, carefully lift them out of the pan using the parchment paper sling (or tip them out, if you don't have enough paper to grab), and place them on a rack to finish cooling completely.

 an 8 inch by 8 inch square metal baking pan.